damianhakert/damianhakert.github.io/source/posts/2016-08-04-moving-to-gitlab-yes-its-worth-it.html.md

 The APIs are all written using Grape.
 They have the [GitLab CE][ce] project separated from other components, such as the [GitLab Shell][shell] and [GitLab CI Multi-Runner][run].

 They also forked [Omnibus][omn] in order to be able to package the CE Rails project as a ".deb".
 Everything is orchestrated with Docker.
-And when a new version is available, you only need to `apt-get update && apt-get ugprade` and it will do all the work of backing up and migratind Postgresql, updating the code, bundling in new dependencies, restarting the services and so forth.
+And when a new version is available, you only need to `apt-get update && apt-get ugprade` and it will do all the work of backing up and migrating Postgresql, updating the code, bundling in new dependencies, restarting the services and so forth.
 It's super convenient and you should take a look at this project if you have complicated Rails deployments into your own infrastructure (out of Heroku, for example).

 I am almost done moving hundreds of repositories from both BitBucket and GitHub to GitLab right now and the developers from my company are already using it in a daily basis without any problems.
 We are almost at the point where we can disengage from BitBucket, GitHub and external CIs.